 Two guys who lived in the flat above me heard the tracks and said they were the road crew for another local band playing fairly similar material and would I like to come down and see them at London’s Marquee Club the following Saturday.
 I went down with them and was knocked out by their band.
 The band was T2.
 They became my favorite live band and I went to see them at every opportunity.
 Before long I had become very good friend with Peter Dunton and when an opportunity became available he asked me to join the band playing bass.

 That was in about 1973/1974 and I have been with T2 ever since playing bass on live gigs and guitar and bass on three albums, ‘Second Bite’, ‘Waiting for the Band’, and ‘On The Frontline’.

 Looking back, what was the highlight of your time in the band?

-Many good experiences including making 3 albums, but three that stand out were doing live video of a gig at the Brentford Roadhouse in the mid 90’s, Recording a gig at Manchester’s International 2 for SMP World Wide Records with Ray Lee on guitar, and reviving T2 with some gigs in Thailand last year with a great Thai guitarist called Pookie.
+Mike Foster: Many good experiences including making three albums, but three that stand out were doing live video of a gig at the Brentford Roadhouse in the mid 90’s, Recording a gig at Manchester’s International 2 for SMP World Wide Records with Ray Lee on guitar, and reviving T2 with some gigs in Thailand last year with a great Thai guitarist called Pookie.

 What currently occupies your life?

-Apart from T2 when Peter Dunton comes over to Thailand, Have played with Len Tuckey (ex Suzi Quotro) Casino Steel and Honest John Plain with The Last Rock n Roll Band over here in Thailand where I now live.
+Apart from T2 when Peter Dunton comes over to Thailand, have played with Len Tuckey (ex Suzi Quatro), Casino Steel and Honest John Plain with The Last Rock n Roll Band over here in Thailand where I now live.
+Mike Foster